Consensys/doc.goquorum/docs/Tutorials/Create-Privacy-enabled-network.md

 # Create a privacy-enabled network

+This tutorial shows you how to create a privacy-enabled network.
-The private network uses [Tessera](https://docs.tessera.consensys.net/), a private transaction manager, to encrypt and distribute [private transactions](../Concepts/Privacy/Privacy.md).
+The network uses [Tessera](https://docs.tessera.consensys.net/), a private transaction manager, to encrypt and distribute [private transactions](../Concepts/Privacy/Privacy.md).

-!!!important
+!!! important

     The steps in this tutorial create an isolated, but not protected or secure, Ethereum private network.
 We recommend running the private network behind a properly configured firewall.